True Strength Index (TSI)

 Historical quotes requirements

-You must have at least N+M+100 periods of quotes to cover the convergence periods.
+You must have at least N+M+100 periods of quotes to cover the warmup and convergence periods.
 Since this uses a two EMA smoothing techniques, we recommend you use at least N+M+250 data points prior to the intended usage date for better precision.

 quotes is a collection of generic TQuote historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See the Guide for more information.